 A leaded light is a form of glazing where small panes of glass are held by lead cames.
-On the Suburb leaded lights can have a timber frame, steel frame or steel frame with timber sub-frame.
+On the Suburb leaded lights might have a timber frame or steel frame.
+Sometimes a steel frame is set within a timber sub-frame.

-When replacing leaded lights windows, replacements should be genuine leaded lights formed in the traditional way and the lead cames must match the originals in profile, colour, texture and width.
+When replacing leaded light windows, replacements should be genuine leaded lights formed in the traditional way.
+The lead cames must match the originals in profile, colour, texture and width.

-Leaded lights, due to the way they formed, cannot be faithfully replicated with double glazing.
+Leaded lights, due to the way they are formed, cannot be faithfully replicated with double glazing.
 Double glazed units with applied lead cames have a different appearance to traditional single glazed ones.
 Consequently, the Trust does not generally accept double-glazed leaded lights on front elevations as this would be detrimental to the character of the house and the area.
 It may be possible to have double-glazed leaded lights on some side and rear elevations, depending on the product and visibility of the window.